PAGE TOP

 Recycling of Construction Generated By-products

-Effective re-utilization of construction generated soil is an important issue for the construction industry.
+Effective recycling of construction generated soil is an important issue for the construction industry.
 We have established a wide-area network of shipping bases across the nation and are promoting the effective utilization of soil and sand.
-We are also working with the steel industry to develop new environmentally friendly dredging technology to explore the new use of dredged soil.
+We are also working with the steel industry to develop new environmentally-friendly dredging technology to explore the new use of dredged soil.

 Construction Generated Soil and Soil Contamination

-In 2014, we expanded our Ichikawa office in Chiba Prefecture, which had been engaged in marine transportation of construction soil and utilization of reclamation material, and opened the Ichikawa Soil Reuse Center as a facility to receive construction generated soil and contaminated soil.
-The center makes effective use of the received contaminated soil by converting it into raw materials for cement and other purposes.
+In 2014, we expanded our Ichikawa office in Chiba Prefecture, which undertook marine transportation of construction soil for utilization as a reclamation material, and opened the Ichikawa Soil Reuse Center as a facility to receive construction generated soil and contaminated soil.
+The center makes effective recycling of the received contaminated soil by converting it into raw materials for cement, etc.

 We opened a new Soil Reuse Center in Yokohama in 2017 and another one in Nagoya in 2018.
-In 2021, the center in Nagoya started reception of contaminated solid.
-In 2022, we began production and sales of fluidized treated soil (construction sludge recycling business) in Ichikawa, and we are promoting comprehensive wide-area utilization and appropriate treatment of soil generated in the Kanto and Chukyo regions.
+In 2021, the center in Nagoya started reception of contaminated soil.
+In 2022, we began production and sales of fluidized treated soil (construction sludge recycling business) in Ichikawa.
+Thus, we are promoting comprehensive/wide-area utilization and appropriate treatment of soil generated in the Kanto and Chukyo regions.

 • Ichikawa Soil Recycling Center